kc0bfv/autophugo/README.md

 - Contact Form
 - Automated Image Scaling

+## Recent Change

+**PLEASE NOTE**

+On 19 Dec 2020 `albumthumb` file paths work differently.
+You must specify the path relative to the assets directory.
+So - where before the `fish/_index.md` example content specified `fish_02.jpg` as the `albumthumb`, now it specifies `fish/fish_02.jpg`.
+I apologize for the breaking change, but it really should've worked this way from the start.
+It brings things in-line with the resources src, and the subalbum path specifications.

 ## Installation

 Follow [Hugo's standard instructions](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme) for adding a theme to your site.